jamzi/portfolio/content/blog/react-native-styling/index.md

 ## Challenge

-Add an image from a remote source and rotate it by 45 degrees.
+Add an image from a local source (assets folder) and rotate it by 45 degrees.

 **Need a hint?** Check out the [React Native's Image component docs](https://reactnative.dev/docs/image/).